vincentperezzz/disable-page-visibility-api/README.md

 This prevents e.g. video conferencing systems from tracking whether you are currently in another window.

 ## License
+This add-on is a modification of an existing code that disables the Page Visibility API.
+The purpose of this modification is to prevent video conferencing systems from tracking whether you are currently in another window.
+The original code is licensed under the GNU Affero General Public License, and this modification is also distributed under the same license.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or